kudobuilder/kudo/keps/0005-cluster-resources-for-crds.md

 In order to enable the creation use of certain CRDs, some cluster scoped objects may need to be created.
 This should not be part of the creation of a particular CRD instantiation since the deletion of that instance would remove the dependency from all objects.
-Allowing a Framework or OperatorVersion to define a set of Cluster objects that are present to support the creation and management of CRDs would circumvent the CRD from having to create and manage the object.
+Allowing a Operator or OperatorVersion to define a set of Cluster objects that are present to support the creation and management of CRDs would circumvent the CRD from having to create and manage the object.